5 Critical Steps to Better Website Conversion Optimization

 2. Conduct a Funnel Analysis

-It can be very tempting to look at a low conversion rate on a particular landing page and decide to focus all your efforts there because someone else is getting higher conversion rates.
+It can be very tempting to look at a low conversion rate on a particular landing page and decide to focus all your efforts there.
 But in the bigger picture, improving conversion on that page may not make much of a difference to your bottom line.
-So it's essential that you look at the end to end funnel for your marketing initiative and then decide where to focus.
+So it's essential that you look at the end to end funnel.

 - Where is your traffic coming from and which sources convert the best?